Enola Holmes 3

-Enola Holmes 3 is an upcoming mystery film and the sequel to the 2022 film Enola Holmes 2, which stars Millie Bobby Brown as the title character, the teenage sister of the already-famous Victorian-era detective Sherlock Holmes with Louis Partridge, Himesh Patel, Henry Cavill, Helena Bonham Carter and Sharon Duncan-Brewster appearing in supporting roles.
-The film is directed by Philip Barantini and written by Jack Thorne, that adapts the book series The Enola Holmes Mysteries by Nancy Springer.
+Enola Holmes 3 is a 2026 mystery film and the sequel to the 2022 film Enola Holmes 2, which stars Millie Bobby Brown reprising her role as the title character, the sister of the famous Victorian-era detective Sherlock Holmes.
+The film also stars Louis Partridge, Himesh Patel, Sharon Duncan-Brewster, Henry Cavill, and Helena Bonham Carter in supporting roles.
+The film is directed by Philip Barantini--making this the first film in the series not directed by Harry Bradbeer.
+The script, written by Jack Thorne, is not based on any storyline from the book series The Enola Holmes Mysteries by Nancy Springer and is an original story.
+It follows Enola as she is in Malta about to be married to Tewkesbury, when Sherlock goes missing, leaving a mystery to be solved.